Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about relationships a bad sign?
+Is dreaming about relationship a bad sign?

 A relationship dream can stay with you